 A "human subject" means a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual or (2) identifiable private information.
-“Research” in the IRB context is considered to be a systematic investigation designed to develop or contribute to generalizable knowledge.
+“Research” in the context of IRB is considered to be a systematic investigation designed to develop or contribute to generalizable knowledge.

 The IRB committee is composed primarily of faculty members from various disciplines and members from the community.
 The role of the IRB committee is to assure that research with human subjects is conducted in accordance with legal requirements and ethical principles of Respect for Persons, Beneficence and Justice.
 These principles require the balancing of risks to subjects against the scientific knowledge to be gained and the potential benefits to subjects and society.

 All research activities involving the use of human subjects must be reviewed and approved by the IRB before data collection can begin.
 Investigators may not solicit subject participation or begin data collection until they have IRB approval.
 We recommend that you submit your IRB application at least 3 months before you plan to collect data.

 As of August 2023, CSUSM campus- and field-based research efforts may proceed at pre-Covid levels as long as researchers and participants adhere to current campus policies related to Covid-19 (including vaccination, testing and masking requirements).

 If you have any questions or concerns related to current policies, please contact Dr. Richelle Swan, IRB Chair, or Dr. Charles De Leone, Interim Dean of Graduate Studies & Research.

 - To submit new IRB application, access the online CSUSM IRB System IRBNet If you are a new user, you need to create username and password to be able to log into the system.
 All your communication with the IRB Office will be through this system.